Difficulty

-Planting grass seed can be a more economical way to start a lawn or restore your existing landscape.
+Planting grass seed is an economical way to start a lawn or restore your existing landscape.
 Successful results require a little planning and patience, preparation of your soil and good seed that’s suitable for your region.

 This guide will teach you how to grow grass in your lawn and fill in empty patches for a lush, green landscape in just a few steps.

-- Warm-season grasses thrive in southern and western areas of the United States.
-Centipede, Bermudagrass, Zoysia and other warm-season grasses have their strongest growth in late spring and early summer, which is the optimal time to spread grass seed for lawn repair or new lawn growth.
+- In warm zones, the best time to plant grass seed is in late spring and early summer.
+Warm-season grasses thrive in southern and western areas of the United States.
+Centipede, Bermuda grass, Zoysia and other warm-season grasses have their strongest growth in late spring and early summer.
+This is the optimal time to spread grass seed for lawn repair or new lawn growth.

-- Planting grass in fall or late summer is best for cool-season grasses, which experience their most rapid growth during this time period.
-The level of moisture and warmth in the soil help cool-season seeds germinate successfully, while cooler air temperatures support growth and inhibit warm-season weeds.
+- The best time to plant cool season grasses is in late summer or fall.
+The moisture and warmth in the soil help cool-season seeds germinate successfully, while cooler air temperatures support growth and inhibit warm-season weeds.

-- Choosing the right grass is an important part of learning how to plant grass.
-Select your grass seed carefully, as different types of grass perform better in some parts of the country than others.
+- Choosing the right grass seed is an important part of learning how to plant grass.
+Select your grass seed carefully, as different types of grass grow better in differing parts of the country.
 See our buying guide about types of grass seeds for more details.

-There are additional considerations when deciding how to plant grass, including your lifestyle and conditions specific to your lawn.
+There are additional considerations when deciding the best time to plant grass, including your lifestyle and conditions specific to your lawn.
 Is your yard partially shaded or will it receive full sun?
 Will the lawn have considerable traffic from children or be used by pets?

 Your county’s Cooperative Extension Service can provide a thorough analysis of your soil and provide information on how to plant grass in your locality.
 Or, you can use a soil test kit to check the pH levels in your yard.
 Learn more about pH and testing soil.